alikafridi/quotes/README.md

 "Once bitten, twice shy"

 "Looking back at my ambition to become a lawyer, it looks less like a plan for the future and more like an alibi for the present. **It was a way to explain to anyone who would ask—to my parents, to my peers, and most of all to myself—that there was no need to worry.
 I was perfectly on track.** But it turned out in retrospect that my biggest problem was taking the track without thinking really hard about where it was going." - [Peter Thiel's commencement address](http://fortune.com/2016/05/22/transcript-peter-thiel-hamilton/?xid=soc_socialflow_twitter_FORTUNE)

+"It's not win or lose.
+It's always win or learn" - Eric Lefkofsky